David Foster Foundation

 About David Foster Foundation:

-David Foster, the celebrated Canadian 16-time Grammy Award winner, founded David Foster Foundation (DFF) in 1986.
-DFF’s mission is to support Canadian families with children in need of life-saving organ transplants by helping families with their non-medical expenses.
+David Foster, the Canadian Grammy Award winner, founded David Foster Foundation (DFF) in 1986.
+DFF’s mission is to support Canadian families with children in need of organ transplants by helping families with their non-medical expenses.
 The foundation also strives to increase public awareness of the importance of becoming a registered organ donor.
-The charity reports there are currently over 4,500 Canadians waiting for organ transplants and that almost 300 Canadians die per year waiting for an organ.
-The foundation’s programs are financial support and public awareness.
+The charity reports that there are currently over 4,000 Canadians waiting for organ transplants and of those on the waitlists, there will be one death every 30 hours.
+DFF reports that less than 25% of Canadians have registered to be organ donors.
+The charity does not provide a breakdown of its spending on its programs.

 My anchor